aandresc86-wq/2-DataScience-Quality-Event-Classification-NLP-Python/README.md

 ---

-## ✅ Business Impact
+## 💼 Business Impact
-- Automated classification of quality events using NLP and Machine Learning
-- Reduced manual effort in data processing and event screening
+- Reduced manual effort in event classification
-- Improved accuracy and consistency in defect classification
+- Improved consistency in **quality event screening**
-- Enabled faster identification of operational issues and root causes
+- Enabled faster detection of cases related to **data entry and loading errors**
+- Supported **data-driven quality analysis**
+- Delivered a practical AI tool for operational users by an automated classification of quality events using NLP and Machine Learning

 ---